knipknap/django-find/docs/query.rst

 Search individual fields
 ------------------------

-To limit your search to a specific field of a model, you can use the following syntax::
+To limit your search to a specific field of, you can use the following syntax::

 	author:robert